 How to replace your passport

-Whether you’ve lost your passport, had it stolen or damaged, you must apply to the passport office for a replacement.
+Whether your passport was lost, stolen or damaged, you must apply to the passport office for a replacement.

 The passport office also says you must replace your passport if it has ‘more than reasonable wear and tear’ as you risk being turned away at border checkpoints.

-The cost and process involved in getting a replacement depend on how quickly you need it.
+The cost and process involved in getting a replacement passport depends on how quickly you need it.

-Assuming you don’t need your replacement passport urgently, you can make a standard online application at GOV.UK.
+Assuming you don’t need your replacement urgently, you can make a standard online application at GOV.UK.

 If you’re replacing a lost or stolen passport, you need to ask someone to confirm your identity online as well.

 You can also do a standard application by post using a paper form, though this costs £93 for adults and £64 for children.

-If you need a passport urgently, there’s the passport office’s Online Premium Service, but you’re only allowed to use it if you actually have the old passport.
+If you need a passport urgently, there’s the Passport Office Online Premium Service.
+But you’re only allowed to use it if you actually have the old passport.

 It costs £177 but means you could have a new passport within a couple of days.

-However, the passport office will allow you to use their one-week Fast Track Service to replace a lost, stolen or damaged passport, at a cost of £142.
+The passport office also has a one-week Fast Track Service to replace a lost, stolen or damaged passport.
+This costs £142.